Prospective Student FAQ

 When is the PCAT offered and where can I find more information?

-There are 2 testing windows in July, 3 testing windows in September, limited seating in October and November with the last testing window in January prior to the application cycle closing.
+There are 2 testing windows in July, 2 testing windows in September, 12 testing windows in October and November.
+The last testing available is in January 2018 ( 2 testing windows) prior to the application cycle closing.
 For further details including registration dates, deadlines, PearsonVUE testing center locations, and any new updates, please visit http://www.pcatweb.info.

 How many times can I take the PCAT?